How a no-downtime migration was made and RBAC policies were enacted.

 TRUNCATE.
 This limitation is unlikely to disappear, since Cassandra-compatibility must be kept intact.

-A final touch was to also enable workload prioritization, available only with Scylla Enterprise:
+A nice touch was to also enable workload prioritization, available only with Scylla Enterprise:

 CREATE SERVICE_LEVEL olap WITH SHARES = 100; CREATE SERVICE_LEVEL oltp WITH SHARES = 1000; ATTACH SERVICE_LEVEL olap TO qa; ATTACH SERVICE_LEVEL olap TO readonly; ATTACH SERVICE_LEVEL oltp TO app1; ATTACH SERVICE_LEVEL oltp TO app2;